fengyuqi621/intothedata/README.md

 # intothedata

-Hi there, this is a collbrative project for interactive data visualization.
+Hi there, this is a collaborative project for interactive data visualization.